-Kahtnuht’ana Qenaga: The Kenai Peoples Language is a great resource for learning the language.
+Kahtnuht’ana Qenaga: The Kenai Peoples Language is another great resource for learning the language.

 Cook Inlet Culture History: Anthropology 325 Cook Inlet Anthropology is a 3-credit Kenai Peninsula College class developed by Dr. Alan Boraas.
 The course is “a study of the peoples and cultures of the Native, Russian and American periods of the Cook Inlet region.”

-The Tribe’s Dena’ina Language and Culture Revitalization Project continues the work of preserving the Kenai dialect of Dena’ina.
+The Tribe’s Dena’ina Language Institute continues the work of preserving the Kenai dialect of Dena’ina.